 It should be pointed out that while there are a vast amount of social capital resources available to all, the most important objective is to create a common good for all.
 By freely and honestly exchanging ideas, information, contacts, and referrals, societies can prosper in many different ways.

 Why Building Social Capital is Important:

-Just as there are a wide range of ways to build social capital, there are far reaching benefits that stem from it.
+Just as there is a wide range of ways to build social capital, there are far-reaching benefits that stem from it.
 For both organizations and individuals, there are numerous positive outcomes that come as a byproduct of creating and utilizing a reservoir of it.
 From a professional perspective, since business and career success largely depends upon strong connections and social skills, it is imperative to build social capital.

 The Importance of Social Capital for Businesses:

 The truth is that unless companies take the time to develop, cultivate, and manage their social capital, they will fail to keep up with the competition.
 When companies make social capital a priority, however, they will assuredly see an improved business performance, steady growth, greater levels of employee satisfaction, and enhanced relations across the various actors in their supply chains.
 By fostering an organizational environment that centers around transparency and fairness, businesses can also enjoy the greater social trust and a natural increase in consumer reach.
 Put simply, by prioritizing social capital, organizations can significantly increase their bottom line.